Fork me on GitHub

 Using Enhanced SSL filter with HAProxy or other load balancers

 When behind SSL-terminating proxy, Shiro may not be able to determine if SSL was used.
 X-Forwarded-Proto header can mitigate this.
 You can configure your proxy set this header to https to tell Shiro when SSL is used.
+In addition, it’s always good practice to rewrite redirect response headers.
 Below is a haproxy configuration excerpt:

 ....